-The role of the Governing Body is to
+The role of the Governing Body is to:

-Chair of Governors
+James Montgomery Acting Chair of Governors

 School Governors – Overview